Merida’s Best Photo Spots

 Chichen Itza

 As a photographer, no trip to Merida is complete without a visit to the iconic Chichen Itza.
-This ancient Mayan city is one of the most important archaeological sites in Mexico and a UNESCO World Heritage site.
-The site is home to many impressive structures, including the Kukulkan Pyramid, also known as El Castillo, which is one of the New Seven Wonders of the World.
+This ancient Mayan city is one of Mexico’s most important archaeological sites and a UNESCO World Heritage site.
+The site is home to many impressive structures, including the Kukulkan Pyramid, El Castillo, one of the New Seven Wonders of the World.

-Beyond the pyramid, there are plenty of other fascinating structures to capture, including the Temple of the Warriors and the Great Ball Court.
+Beyond the pyramid are plenty of other fascinating structures to capture, including the Temple of the Warriors and the Great Ball Court.
 The intricate carvings and sculptures found throughout the site offer an endless array of photographic opportunities.

 For the best experience, consider visiting Chichen Itza early in the morning or late in the afternoon to avoid crowds and harsh lighting.
 And be sure to bring a wide-angle lens to capture the grandeur of the structures.